 The global luxury market is huge.
 And with predicted sales nearing $400 billion by 2020, it’s only going to get bigger.
 The future is particularly bright for European luxury, with sales predicted to grow between 7-9%.
+This is good news for British luxury brands, which already make up 8% of total UK exports and have been growing by 10% year-on-year.

-HERITAGE OR HAS BEEN?
+HERITAGE OR HAS-BEEN?

 NEW MARKET FACES